 One thing I have learned that really helps is when you think you are hungry, drink a glass of water first.
 A lot of the time your brain can mistake thirst for hunger, so if you drink water and are still hungry, then you know you actually are.

-Miss_Lydia: I LOVE frozen grapes!posted about 5 years ago
+Miss_Lydia: I LOVE frozen grapes!posted over 5 years ago

 Just eat five 200-300 calorie meals a day.
-Work out insanely and you’ll be good.posted about 5 years ago
+Work out insanely and you’ll be good.posted over 5 years ago

 Like everything in life it’s all about balance.
 Too much or little of anything can become problematic.
 I personally try to eat healthy more often than not, but if i do munch out on not so good for you foods i am sure to have a couple days of extra exercise, water and healthy foods to counter act it.posted over 2 years ago

 Don’t stop eating, just eat better.
 More vegetables, more fruit, search about it and I’m sure you’ll find at least one vegetable/fruit you like.
-Then try to eat it many times in the week, instead of eating something unhealthy.posted over 1 year ago
+Then try to eat it many times in the week, instead of eating something unhealthy.posted almost 2 years ago